armory/docs/content/en/plugins/pipelines-as-code/dinghy-arm-cli.md

 ---
-title: Use the ARM CLI to Render Pipline JSON
+title: Use the ARM CLI to Render Pipeline JSON
 linkTitle: Use the ARM CLI
+weight: 10
 description: >
   The Armory (ARM) CLI is a standalone tool that renders dinghyfiles for you to use with Armory's Pipelines as Code feature.
 ---